 Shared Memory, Multi-processor Computing

-The department maintains a high performance cluster with 16 nodes and 128 processor cores.
+The department maintains a high performance cluster called cheetah with 16 nodes and 128 processor cores.
 Each node has two quad core Intel Xeon L5420 2.5 GHz CPUs, 16 GB RAM and a TB drive.
 The nodes are connected via Gigabit Ethernet.
 The cluster runs CentOS Linux and features a scheduled/distributed resource management environment using SLURM.
 The department also maintains other smaller clusters.

 The department also utilizes workstations from the teaching lab to form a compute grid.
 The pool of nodes normally includes 32 identical systems each with an Intel i7 CPU, 4 processor cores and 8 GB of memory; by arrangement, additional systems could be recruited to increase the total number of CPUs.